-3) Talk About Your Ideal Lifestyle Together
+4) Talk About Your Ideal Lifestyle Together

 If one of you wants something that’s completely different to the other person, this is where you will have some serious problems.

-We all like to dream, and when you start to realise that you are able to achieve it by working together, everything changes.
+We all like to dream, and when you start to realize that you are able to achieve it by working together, everything changes.

 If you need help getting started grab our Marriage & Money Boot Camp.

-4) Understand Your Personality Differences
+5) Understand Your Personality Differences